Procter & Gamble (NYSE:PG) Issues FY 2025 Earnings Guidance

-Procter & Gamble (NYSE:PG – Get Free Report) issued an update on its FY 2025 earnings guidance on Friday morning.
-The company provided EPS guidance of 6.910-7.050 for the period, compared to the consensus EPS estimate of 6.970.
+Procter & Gamble (NYSE:PG – Get Free Report) updated its FY 2025 earnings guidance on Friday.
+The company provided earnings per share guidance of 6.910-7.050 for the period, compared to the consensus earnings per share estimate of 6.970.
 The company issued revenue guidance of $85.7 billion-$87.4 billion, compared to the consensus revenue estimate of $86.1 billion.
 Procter & Gamble also updated its FY25 guidance to $6.91-7.05 EPS.

-Procter & Gamble (NYSE:PG – Get Free Report) last posted its earnings results on Friday, October 18th.
-The company reported $1.93 EPS for the quarter, topping the consensus estimate of $1.90 by $0.03.
-The firm had revenue of $21.74 billion for the quarter, compared to analysts’ expectations of $21.99 billion.
+Procter & Gamble (NYSE:PG – Get Free Report) last announced its earnings results on Friday, October 18th.
+The company reported $1.93 earnings per share for the quarter, topping the consensus estimate of $1.90 by $0.03.
+The business had revenue of $21.74 billion during the quarter, compared to the consensus estimate of $21.99 billion.
 Procter & Gamble had a net margin of 17.71% and a return on equity of 33.46%.
-The company’s quarterly revenue was down .6% compared to the same quarter last year.
-During the same quarter last year, the firm earned $1.83 EPS.
-Sell-side analysts expect that Procter & Gamble will post 6.97 EPS for the current fiscal year.
+The business’s quarterly revenue was down .6% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $1.83 earnings per share.
+Sell-side analysts predict that Procter & Gamble will post 6.97 EPS for the current year.

 Insider Activity at Procter & Gamble